She’s the only one who sees the danger to her planet. But no one will believe her.

 But the heart of the enemy is a dangerous place…

-Webdancer is the first book in The Infinity Paradigm, the new science-fantasy series from Jay Aspen.
+Webdancer is book 1 in The Infinity Paradigm, the new sci-fantasy series from Jay Aspen.
 Perfect for fans of Avatar, Dune and the Broken Earth novels!

 Fun new series to jump into!